7 mins read

 Little did I know, God was preparing a surprise that would make me laugh out loud at His timing.

-“Madam, good morning!
+“Good morning, madam!
 We’re running a promotion today in collaboration with a service company.”

 I just stood there in awe, laughing.
 I couldn’t help but whisper, “God, You’re too much!”